 COVID-19: Changes to notice needed

-The Scottish Government has brought in new rules to extend the notice period required to be given to tenants before court action to obtain a decree for eviction can be started.
+The Scottish Government has brought in new rules to extend the notice period required to be given to tenants.
+This notice period must expire before any court action to obtain a decree for eviction can be started.

-2 months If the tenancy was created due to previous antisocial behaviour
+Two months if the tenancy was created due to previous antisocial behaviour

-6 months for all other SSST that have come to the end of their lease.
+Six months for all other short Scottish secure tenancies that have come to the end of their lease.

 When can I be evicted?

 You can only be evicted after your landlord has got a court order from the sheriff court stating that you have to leave.

 If your landlord wants to evict you before the end of your fixed term, they must have a reason, or ground for eviction.